 Improve your click-through-rate

 A higher CTR is one of Google’s ranking factors.
 There’s plenty of research which shows that CTR increases as the number of reviews and the rating of stars increase.
-By the way, you need to think of reviews as content rather than merely feedback – but more about that later.
+By the way, you need to think of them as content rather than merely feedback – but more about that later.

 Use niche websites in your industry